sitano/sitano.github.io/_drafts/mvcc.md

 Thus multi-versioning allows more histories to be serializable even though serializability notions for mv-histories significantly differ.
-This comes from the fact that different writes on the same variable are no more create conflicts because they don't effect each other, they only create different versions.
-The similar history is there for the _wr_ pairs.
+This comes from the fact that different writes on the same variable no more create conflicts because they don't effect each other, they only create different versions and thus different opportunities for following read operations.
+Similar story is there for the _wr_ pairs.

+Let's take a look at how serializability works in case of MV-histories.

+Multi-version serializability
+---

+There are 2 kinds of MV serializability:

+- MVSR - multi-version view serializability
+- MCSR - multi-version conflict serializability

+The relation between classes is as follows:

+$$ CSR \subset MCSR \subset MVSR \subset {histories} \\ $$
+$$ CSR \subset VSR \subset MVSR\\ $$

+MVSR is defined by the analogy with the VSR equivalence relation:
+$$ RF(s) = RF(s') $$ where $$ RF $$ is a _read-from_ relation and
+$$ s' $$ is serial monoversion history.

+TODO: irrelevance of the final view

+MCSR by analogy with CSR is a class in which for a history $$ s $$
+$$ \exists s' - {serial monoversion} | CS(s) $$

+TODO: asymmetry of the MCSR def and CS

+Checking serializability
+---

+- testing MCSR
+- testing MVSR wrong and right

+MVCC schedulers
+---

+- MVCC+M2PL
+- ROMV

+Anomalies in SI and SSI
+---

 ## References